Mario Alexandre · March 26, 2026 · token-savings auto-scatter llm-costs

 The Math

-Here's the exact calculation.
-I run my prompts through Claude Haiku first.
-Haiku is the tiny, cheap model.
-It takes my raw prompt, decomposes it into 6 structured bands (PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, TASK), and returns that as JSON.
-That JSON gets injected as system context before the main, expensive model sees the original prompt.
+Here is how it works.
+I send my prompts through Claude Haiku first.
+Haiku is the small, cheap AI model.
+It reads my prompt and breaks it into 6 parts: PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, and TASK.
+It sends those parts back as JSON.
+That JSON goes in as extra context before the big, expensive model ever reads my original prompt.

 Cost of one Haiku scatter call: $0.002.